Peter Parker (Marvel Cinematic Universe): "Peter-Three"

-Following the events of The Amazing Spider-Man 2 (2014), Peter Parker's (portrayed by Andrew Garfield) failure to save Gwen Stacy caused him to become bitter and overly aggressive and vengeful towards criminals, devoting most of his time to being Spider-Man.
-After Strange's malfunctioned spell, Parker is brought into the MCU and subsequently begins searching for that universe's Parker.
-After meeting an alternate version of himself and comforting "Peter-One"'s loss of his aunt, the Spider-Men work to cure the villains, with "Peter-One" curing Curt Connors and Parker reconciling with Dillon, who had been cured by Otto Octavius.
-After Green Goblin destroys the contained spell, MJ falls from the scaffolding but is saved by Parker, bringing closure to his failure.
-Parker and "Peter-One" inject Osborn with a cure "Peter-Two" developed, restoring his sanity.
-Parker says goodbye to his alternate versions and returns to his universe as a happier man.
+Years following the events of The Amazing Spider-Man 2 (2014), Peter Parker's (portrayed by Andrew Garfield) failure to save Gwen Stacy caused him to become bitter and overly aggressive and vengeful towards criminals, devoting most of his time to being Spider-Man.
+After Strange's malfunctioned spell, Parker is brought into Earth-616 and subsequently begins searching for that universe's Parker.
+After meeting an alternate version of himself and comforting "Peter-One" over the loss of his aunt, the Spider-Men work to cure the villains, with "Peter-One" curing Connors and Parker reconciling with Dillon, who was cured by Octavius.
+After Green Goblin destroys the contained spell, MJ falls from the scaffolding, but Parker saves her, bringing closure to his failure.
+Parker and "Peter-One" inject Osborn with a cure "Peter-Two" developed, curing him of his Green Goblin persona.
+Parker says goodbye to his alternate versions and returns to his universe with a renewed sense of heroism.

-Spider-Man: Freshman Year

-Spider-Man: Freshman Year and its second season, subtitled Sophomore Year, will explore an alternate Peter Parker's origin story and early days using the Spider-Man persona as he is mentored by Norman Osborn in his freshman and sophomore years of high school.
+Six Armed Spider-Man

+In an alternate timeline, Peter Parker sports four additional arms while fighting crime as Spider-Man.

+Your Friendly Neighborhood Spider-Man

+In an alternate 2015, Peter Parker is bitten by a spider created by Norman Osborn who came to the past to bite him due to a temporal paradox caused by Dr. Stephen Strange time-traveling while he is fighting a symbiotic alien which end with the destruction of Midtown High during high school orentation.
+After developing spider like powers and abilities, Peter decided to used them to fight crime as Spider-Man as he is sent to another school Rockford T. Bales High School.
+A year later, Spider-Man saved Harry Osborn causing him to get an intership at Oscorp later being revealed it a plan to find his alter ego.
+With Norman's mentorship, Peter get a new suit, Harry discovered his identity and become his guy in the chair and his best friend, Nico, discovered who he was.
+After his suit was destroyed by Scorpion and Peter discovered Norman's true nature Peter was given by Harry his classic red and blue suit based on his own designs.